tinted-theming/home/README.md

 An architecture for building themes based on carefully chosen syntax highlighting using a base of sixteen colors.

-It allows users to have a consistent look across different programs.
+It allows users to choose a color scheme they know will be available for all their applications (both GUIs and terminal applications).

+It allows color scheme designers to select a palette of 16 colors once and then instantly generate theme files for many different applications.

 See the [List of supported programs](#template-repositories) on how to apply base16 themes on your favorate program.